SparkPost/support-docs/content/analyst/inbox-and-design-tracker/how-to-update-campaign-tracking-method.md

 description: Campaigns are organized by Subject Line/Date.
 Update your tracking method to a custom field to see campaigns grouped by a value you define.
 ---

 ## For brand new accounts, our system identifies a unique campaign when it has a unique combination between the Subject Line and the Date.
-However, you can update your tracking method to have the system identify a campaign on a value that you define.
+However, as a manager you can update your tracking method to have the system identify a campaign on a value that you define.

  Our system offers four alternative methods for tracking campaigns: